-With Spotify Free, you can listen to anything you want in the mobile, web, or desktop Spotify app, as long as you’re willing to put up with ads.
+With Spotify Free, you can listen to anything you want in the mobile, web, or desktop Spotify app, as well as on Smart TVs and compatible game consoles, as long as you’re willing to put up with ads.
 Core search and play features are available, including the ability to listen to specific tracks on demand (somewhat limited on the mobile app), replay recent albums, and more.
+One downside is that you can only listen to full albums on shuffle, which may be annoying if you’re craving a particular song on it — you’re more or less at the whim of the randomness of the shuffle.
+That, and you only get a six-skip limit per hour.
 Curated playlists and offline listening are unavailable in the free version, as is the Radio feature.

-Those willing to part with a little cash can access a host of top-tier features, including more than 70 million ad-free tracks, plus the ability to download your music directly to a device and get higher streaming quality.
-As a premium user, you also can save tracks for offline listening, access Spotify Radio, and watch music videos and Spotify podcasts.
+Those willing to part with a little cash can access a host of top-tier features, including more than 85 million ad-free tracks, plus the ability to download your music directly to a device and get higher streaming quality.
+As a Premium user, you also can save tracks for offline listening, access Spotify Radio, podcasts, and watch music videos.
 It also removes restrictions on listening to Spotify internationally, as well as any mobile app restrictions.
-Premium is available for a free month’s trial.
+Premium Individual is available for a free month’s trial.

 Those with loved ones who also want to stream music may be more interested in the Spotify Family plan, which lets you have up to six people on one account.
-It also comes with a host of parental control options, a joint playlist called Family Mix, and Spotify Kids, a separate app aimed at children.
+It also comes with a host of parental control options, and Spotify Kids, a separate app aimed at children.
+You get the full features of the service, including the aforementioned Blend and collaborative playlists.
+Again, volume is everything.
+Six accounts separately would cost $60 per month.

 Spotify Partner Premium Plans

-Spotify also partners with phone and internet providers, along with some other large employers, to offer specific deals that can help you find discounts for the service.
+Spotify also partners with some large companies to offer specific deals that can help you find discounts for the service.
 These deals can vary over time, but popular options include:

-Starbucks: Starbucks is among the employers that offer their employees a Spotify Premium account for free, including Starbucks, which has 200,000 employees on a comped subscription.
+Starbucks Employees: Starbucks is among the employers that offer their employees, or “partners” a Spotify Premium account for free.

 Spotify pricing can vary from country to country, and sometimes prices aren’t equivalent in local currency.
-For example, in 2021 Spotify raised the prices for U.K. plans for Duo (£13.99), Student (£5.99), and Family (£16.99) while leaving U.S. pricing the same.
+For example, in 2021 Spotify raised the prices for U.K. plans for Individual (10 British pounds), Duo (14 pounds), Student (6 pounds), and Family (17 pounds) while leaving U.S. pricing the same.
 European countries were similarly affected.
 Always take a look at your local prices, and consider checking out a reliable VPN.

-If you’re torn between Spotify and a rival, chances are it is either Apple Music or Google Play Music.
-All three cost the same and tout a similar set of features, but Spotify comes out on top — in our opinion, at least.
+If you’re torn between Spotify and a rival, chances are it is either Apple Music or YouTube Music.
+All three cost the same for their individual premium, ad-free tiers at $10 per month, are roughly the same for their other tiers, and tout a similar set of features, but Spotify comes out on top — in our opinion, at least.
 Why?
-Because it has the best interface, an endless catalog of on-demand content, fantastic curated playlists, and a free tier (namely, Spotify Free) for those who don’t want — or aren’t in the position — to enter into a commitment.
-However, note that with the latest price increases, the Apple Family is slightly cheaper now compared to Spotify’s version.
+Because it has the best interface, an endless catalog of on-demand content, fantastic curated playlists, and a free tier (namely, Spotify Free) that’s better than YouTube Music’s free plan, for those who don’t want — or aren’t in the position — to enter into a commitment.